lara-c7/lara-c7/README.md

 ### Hey there! 👋 I'm Lara :)
 🌱 I’m now a Python student
-🔭 Currently working on solving different Python problems and creating some basic projects 👯 I’m looking to collaborate on certain projects
-⚡ Motivational quote: It's often the last key that opens the door.
+🔭 Currently working on solving different Python problems and creating some basic projects 👯 I’m looking forward to collaborating on certain projects ⚡ Motivational quote: It's often the last key that opens the door.
 Keep trying

 <!--